eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 ### Use case diagram:

 **Note:** Create wallet also creates technical user.
 Mention it during the API spec.
-Revocation is mock only it does’t change the status but deliver success message back to issuer component.
+Revocation is mock only it doesn’t change the status but deliver success message back to issuer component.

 ![use_case.png](./images/use_case.png)